|

 Flip Book Animation leads to Multimedia presentations

 This presentation of images grew from Joan's teaching of students on how to build a presentation using various design software programs.
-Designing Flip Book Animations allowed students to practice the various design software features and tools while simultaneously drawing a cartoon sequence.
+Designing flip book animations allowed students to practice the various design software features and tools while simultaneously drawing a cartoon sequence.
 Students learned to create a sequence of events using the forward and back buttons.
-Electronic Flip books allowed students to learn the tools, add buttons, and tweak their imagination.
+Electronic flip books allowed students to learn the tools, add buttons, and tweak their imagination.

 Image Manipulation

 Second year students learn image manipulation with their own original photos and artwork using Adobe Photoshop.
-Students love experimenting and manipulating Adobe Photoshop.
+Students love experimenting and manipulating in Adobe Photoshop.

 Below is an example of Yvonne's own photos as the subject for experimentation.